tualo/crossmon-server/README.md

 ===========

-Crossmon services contains of two services. crossmon-server acts as display server and storage server for the collected datas.
-That display can be viewed in your browser.
+Crossmon services contains of two services. crossmon-server acts as http and storage server for the collected datas.
+The http server presents all the collected data in graphs trough the website.
 The second service [crossmon-collect](https://npmjs.org/package/crossmon-collect) run on every machine you want to observe.
 This service starts periodically the collecting modules and send the collected datas to the crossmon-server.

-The display server presents all the collected data in graphs trough the website.

 A sample configuration file can be found in the module directory.
 At the startup crossmon-server searches for a configuration file.